ALAB Resource Clinic

 How do I donate a phone or another device?

-1. Please wipe your phone or device before donating!
+1. Start by wiping your phone or device before donating

 Visit the documents below for assistance: